 Temple Bar is known as Dublin’s award-winning Old City that serves as a calming alternative to the hustle and the bustle of the city center.
-As Dublin’s “Bohemian Quarter,” this place is packed with action ranging from culinary, entertainment and art.
-Due to what Temple Bar offers from sun up to sun down, this has become one of Dublin’s top attractions, alluring everybody who visits the Ireland’s capital.
+As Dublin’s “Bohemian Quarter,” this place is packed with action ranging from culinary, entertainment, and art.
+Due to what Temple Bar offers from sun up to sundown, this has become one of Dublin’s top attractions, alluring everybody who visits Ireland’s capital.

-Not like the areas near it, Temple Bar has dedicated itself in preserving its Medieval theme, and its cobbled streets that surround the area serve as proof.
-During the daytime up to mid-afternoon, Temple Bar exude that perfect calming mood ideal for spending a laid-back activity, then it becomes lively and upbeat as the night sky shows up.
-Establishments found in Temple Bar are the usual Irish hotspots composed of pubs, restaurants and lounges.
-With Temple Bar’s diverse selection of pubs, restaurants and entertainment venues, the area is reputed as Dublin’s center of nightlife.
-Among the establishments, Temple Bar Pub, Auld Dubliner, The Porterhouse, the Turk’s Head, the Quays Bar, the Foggy Dew, the Purty Kitchen and St. John Gogargty’s must be some of the most popular among tourists.
+Not like the areas near it, Temple Bar has dedicated itself to preserving its Medieval theme, and its cobbled streets that surround the area serve as proof.
+During the daytime up to mid-afternoon, Temple Bar exudes that perfect calming mood ideal for spending a laid-back activity, then it becomes lively and upbeat as the night sky shows up.
+Establishments found in Temple Bar are the usual Irish hotspots composed of pubs, restaurants, and lounges.
+With Temple Bar’s diverse selection of pubs, restaurants, and entertainment venues, the area is reputed as Dublin’s center of nightlife.
+Among the establishments, Temple Bar Pub, Auld Dubliner, The Porterhouse, the Turk’s Head, the Quays Bar, the Foggy Dew, the Purty Kitchen, and St. John Gogarty’s must be some of the most popular among tourists.
 With a vibrant mood that starts early and ends in the wee hours, relaxing and having fun in Temple Bar becomes the perfect way to end a demanding and tiring day.

 When going to Dublin, take time to see the architecturally award-winning Old City of the capital.
 It takes just minutes to access from any point of the city center, so walking on the way to the Temple Bar is a great way to view its splendor as well as the beauty of the areas that surround it.
 Being an integral part of the Irish culture, having a stroll in Temple Bar is a worthy experience when touring Dublin.